 - And all other apps you want to use with the forwarded port

-How to enable VPN-Over-SSH when I already need a VPN connection?
+How to enable1 VPN-Over-SSH when I already need a VPN connection?

 This is another drawback of VPN-Over-SSH.
 You can't use it if you already have a VPN connection enabled.

-Why WebSSH is rquesting to add a VPN configuration to my device?
+Why WebSSH is requesting to add a VPN configuration to my device?

 When starting a tunnel (with VPN-Over-SSH feature enabled) for the first time you will encounter the following prompt :